abmadrid/machine-learning-lung-cancer/README.md

 ~Random Forest~

 The two models built using RF had accuracies of 0.8115 and 0.8296 (with 5‐fold cross validation and without, respectively).
 The higher accuracy of the model not using 5‐fold cross validation is interesting and implies that the model using 5‐fold cross validation may be over-fitted.
-As discussed above, the RF method builds multiple trees on portions of the data with all the trees averaged at the end.
+The RF method builds multiple trees on portions of the data with all the trees averaged at the end (as discussed in "svm_vs_RF_lung_cancer.pdf").
 The oob error estimate takes care of this internally.
 (Breiman, 2001) In addition, the model without 5‐fold cross validation also had better ROC curve and higher AUC (0.75 versus 0.6234).

 Both of these models listed chromosome 6 and chromosome 7 as variables of importance after seg_size, num_probes, and num_genes.
 Since all models created here (both RF and SVM) listed seg_size, num_probes, and num_genes as variables of importance, using chromosomes as features for prediction may not be ideal.